citec-47/school-library/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> I would like to thank the Microverse team.
+I would like to thank you All Microverse community.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>